vistrcm/projideas/k8slistener/README.md

 ### MS teams plugin

 Write an application that implements MS Teams integration.
 GRPC service sends messages to an MS Teams channel via webhook integration.

 ### elk plugin

 Write a plugin that stores all events to the ElasticSearch collection.
 Create a schema for the collection (see [An Introduction to Elasticsearch Mapping](https://www.elastic.co/blog/found-elasticsearch-mapping-introduction) for details).

+## code repository

+Create a GitHub repository (public or private) which contains source code and installation instructions.